MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.31=

+* Add: Breeze now supports the Aelia Currency Switcher for WooCommerce.
+* Add: Breeze will automatically clear the cache for order products, homepage, and shop page if the "Out of stock visibility" option is enabled and the stock is no longer available.

+= 2.0.30=

+* Add: Host Files Locally improve website speed by serving Google Fonts, Google Analytics, Facebook, and Gravatar files directly from your application's local path.

 = 2.0.29=